isomerpages/nparks-biodiversity/_festival-highlights/Community Programmes and Activities.md

 efforts to ensure their survival in the face of increasing environmental pressures.</p>
 <p></p>
-<p>Speaker: Mr Ng Yi Long, lecturer at Republic Polytechnic from the Diploma
+<p>Speaker: Mr. Ng Yi Long, lecturer at Republic Polytechnic from the Diploma
 in Environmental and Marine Science.</p>
 </td>
 <td rowspan="1" colspan="1">